 The European Union regards equality between women and men as a fundamental principle.
 In December 1995, the European Council acknowledged the commitment of the European Union to the BPfA and expressed its intent to review its implementation across the Member States on a yearly basis.

 Since 1999 a number of quantitative and qualitative indicators have been developed by the Presidencies of the EU Council to monitor progress towards the achievement of the goals of the BPfA.
-By 2012 the Council adopted indicators in ten out of twelve critical areas defined by the BPfA.
-Currently, indicators for the following two areas are yet to be developed: Human Rights of Women; Women and the Media.
+By 2013 the Council adopted the conclusions and took note of the proposed indicators in eleven out of twelve critical areas defined by the BPfA.
+Currently, indicators for the following area are yet to be developed: Human Rights of Women.